 The advantages of operating as a limited company in Ireland are as follows:

-- The main advantage of a limited company is that it provides protection for somebody involved in business so that if the business doesn’t go well and becomes insolvent, the debts of the business belong to the limited company only and do not belong to the owner of the business.
-Once he has complied with the law and stopped trading when the business became insolvent, he has no personal responsibility for the debts.
+- The main advantage of a limited company is that it protects the owners of the business.
+If the business becomes insolvent, the debts of the business belong to the limited company only and not to the owner of the business.
+Once the owner complied with the law and stopped trading when the business became insolvent, they have no personal responsibility for the debts.

 - In the event that the business becomes successful and the owner wants to invite people to invest in it, he can sell shares in the company and regulate what rights the new shareholders have.

-- If a business becomes successful and the owner wishes to retire or move on from the business, this can often be achieved more easily where the business operates as a limited company.
+- If a business becomes successful and the owner wishes to retire or move on from the business, this can often be achieved more easily.

 - Some suppliers and government bodies will be more comfortable dealing with a limited company rather than a sole trader.

-- If the business becomes successful and bigger, it is easier to regulate the running of the company and relations between the various owners (i.e. the shareholders) where the business operates as a limited company.
+- If the business becomes successful and bigger, it is easier to regulate the running of the company and relations between the various owners (i.e. the shareholders).

 A partnership is simply a number of sole traders who come together to operate a business.
 All of the points above in relation to a sole trader apply but the following points should be noted: